 Hanuman-ji hurried back to the city gate.
 Hopefully, he could befriend another traveler and at least get a meal, for he was getting hungry and it was getting late.
 But he met no one he thought would feed him or from whom he could steal something, and became hungrier and hungrier.
-So he sat in the lazy afternoon sun and wondered about the old man and the crazy things he had said.
+So he sat in the lazy afternoon sun and wondered about the old man and the crazy thing he had said.

-The young thief began to rest in the sunlight and, while pondering the riddle of the blissful old man, fell asleep.
-Even in his sleep, Hanuman-ji was frustrated and called out, "I wish I could have whatever I wanted!" when suddenly a tiny, well-dressed spirit appeared.
+The young thief began to rest in the sunlight and, while pondering the riddle of the blissful old man, fell asleep thinking, "you'll give me what I want, what I want..."

+Hanuman-ji imagined saying, "I wish I could have whatever I wanted!" when suddenly a tiny, well-dressed spirit appeared.

 The magic being bowed deeply to Hanuman-ji and offered, "I will make you a deal.
-I will be your devoted servant, I will grant you whatever wish you want, but you must keep me busy for when you run out of wishes, then you must serve me."
+I will be your devoted servant, I will grant you whatever wish you want, but you must keep me busy.
+For when you run out of wishes, then you must serve me."